South African lawmakers get proposal to change central bank's role

-CAPE TOWN, June 20 South Africa's parliament said it had received a request from the Public Protector's office that the central bank's constitutional mandate be changed.
+CAPE TOWN, June 20 (Reuters) - South Africa's parliament said it had received a request from the Public Protector's office that the central bank's constitutional mandate be changed.

 Public Protector Busisiwe Mkhwebane, the head of the South African anti-graft agency, wants the central bank's mandate changed from maintaining currency and price stability to acting in the interests of ordinary citizens.